Motivate employees without spending money

 1. Provide clear targets and feedback

-Probably the easiest way to motivate someone is to set achievable goals and regularly show progress towards this goal.
+Probably the easiest way to motivate employees is to set achievable goals and regularly show progress towards this goal.
 We feel a sense of achievement when we can see that we are getting closer to our goal, which is inherently motivating.

 Set an achievable target for the team and display a chart indicating how the team is progressing towards this goal.

 Make it fun and colourful to keep people engaged.
 Give the team the responsibility to create the board and see how their creativity inspires positive change in the workplace.